-Berlin is the epitome of Germany, rejuvenated, youth-filled, ever-exciting.
-So much to see, to do.
-Start with a Spree River cruise to get a feel for the city.
+Berlin’s the epitome of today’s Germany: rejuvenated, youth-filled, ever-exciting.
+Much to see, to do.
+A Spree River cruise gives a feel for the city.
 Days can be spent on Museum Island, its cultural heart.
 Near Alexander Platz are young artists’ galleries and their hole-in-the-wall restaurants serving fabulous food.
-There’s Potsdamer Platz, the city’s beacon of modern architecture.
-That’s where the Hotel Mandala is, and one night it’s dinner at their two star Michelin restaurant.
-The hotel is within walking distance of Norman Foster’s newly domed Reichstag, the Brandenburg Gate, a concert at the Berlin Philharmonic, Museum Island, and Berlin’s answer to Central Park, the Tiergarten.
-Yes, so much to see, so much to do.
-Four nights, so little time.
+Potsdamer Platz is its beacon of modern architecture.
+Climb Norman Foster’s Reichstadt.
+Walk to the Brandenburg Gate, to a Berlin Philharmonic concert, Checkpoint Charlie, Museum Island, and in Berlin’s answer to Central Park, the Tiergarten.
+So much to see, so much to do – so little time.

 PRACTICAL TRIP INFO